ohadravid/ohadravid.github.io/content/posts/2025-05-serde-reflect.md

 8. `String`'s `Deserialize` calls `ValueDeserializer::deserialize_string`, which is forwarded to `deserialize_any`, which calls `visitor.visit_string(s)`, which is handled by `String`'s `Deserialize`'s `Visitor`.
 9. `String`'s `Deserialize`'s `Visitor` only needs to return the `s` it got from that call.
 10. Finally, after doing this for each field, `T`'s `Visitor` is done and returns a new instance of `T`.

+You can also check the full code, which is less than 150 lines, in the [`v2_api.rs` file on GitHub](https://github.com/ohadravid/serde-reflect/blob/main/src/v2_api.rs).

 As a bonus point, consider that this is pretty much a zero overhead abstraction: we are doing almost exactly what the manual `Queryable` implementation did, with a few more indirections that can be optimized away by the compiler.